 How many students actually complete the CIR degree in one year?
 And what is the overall graduation rate?

-In a typical year, 30-35% complete the MA thesis by the end of three quarters as well.
-It is common for the rest to finish and submit their theses during the summer months.
+In a typical year, 35% complete the MA thesis by the end of Spring Quarter.
+The rest commonly finish and submit their theses for graduation that following Summer Quarter.
 This is an unusually strong record of student completion, particularly at Chicago standards of performance.
 It testifies to the care with which CIR makes admissions decisions and the continuous support the program provides its matriculants.

 Does the Committee on International Relations offer a PhD degree?